Jonathan Samen Hot Buttons, Cool Conversations Discussion Series

 Unlocking the Key to Happiness: It's Never Too Late!

-Dr. Robert Waldinger reveals the answers to the question: What makes for a happy and fulfilling life?
-His TED Talk about the Harvard Study, “What Makes a Good Life,” has been viewed more than 47 million times and is one of the ten most-watched TED talks ever.
-Join us as Dr. Waldinger shares important lessons on how to build a fulfilling, long life.
-His talk will be followed by light refreshments and a book signing.
-Books are available to purchase in advance and on-site.
-Tickets are $15, $10 for JCC members.
+Dr. Robert Waldinger, author of, “The Good Life: Lessons from the World’s Longest Scientific Study of Happiness” reveals the answers to the question: What makes for a happy and fulfilling life?
+His TED Talk about the Harvard Study, “What Makes a Good Life,” has more than 47 million views and is one of the ten most-watched TED talks ever.

 Israel and Gaza: Finding a Way Forward